Jumping Jazz Cats

 Bug fixing

-I worked closely with the QA team at Lionbridge and with the help of Jira to communicate when bugs the fixed and which date.
-If a bug wasn’t a bug or that a certain design choice was made linked to the bug report, I would explain to the reporter the choices made or the reason why it wasn’t a bug.
+I worked closely with the QA team at Lionbridge and used Jira to communicate when bugs were fixed.
+If a bug wasn’t a bug or that a certain design choice was made linked to the bug report, I would communicate to the QA that reported the bug the reason why it wasn’t a bug.

-I had the project manager assign to me the bug that were judge I was capable of handling and I worked on them in priority QA assigned them as.
-Whenever I had trouble with one of the bugs, I personally prefer to ask the help of our other programmer to avoid losing to much time and be able to tackle the next issue as quickly as possible.
+I had the project manager assign to me the bugs that they judged I was capable of handling and I worked on them in priority QA assigned them as.
+As a junior programmer at the time, if I ever had too much difficulty with the bug and felt I was starting to take, I wasn’t scared to ask for help and get some guidance.